Time According to Western Science

 They can be two cesium atoms, but it would be irrelevant unless somebody looked at the so-called information from the cesium atoms.
 How would you know?

 Physics speaks about the vanishing of uncertainty when it speaks of quantum leaps.
-You have an interaction, and that interaction allows you to know more, and so it changes your view of the thing, and only that can be described in the formulas.
-Physics describes what could be known about something in a certain setting, not the thing independently of that, because you can know more than you know, if there is more to the thing that you could know.
+We have an interaction, and that interaction allows us to know more, so it changes our view of the thing, and only that can be described in the formulas.
+Physics describes what could be known about something in a certain setting, not the thing independently of that, because we can know more than we know if there is more to the thing that we could know.

 What about these entangled particles?
-Isn’t it that when you observe it, then it’s one or the other – it’s either zero or one?
+Isn’t it that when you observe them, then it’s one or the other – it’s either zero or one?

 It still has not been decided.

-So there is uncertain information?
-Your observing it makes it certain, so it makes it information?
+Is there uncertain information?
+Your observation of it makes it certain, so it makes it information?

 What if those particles were traveling at different speeds?
 What makes two particles entangled?